TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lesson.md

 * Define and identify: **modulo**
 * Use looping concepts in music making via EarSketch
 * Use control structures to create music
-* Review looping and controls structures
+* Review looping and control structures

 ##Materials/Preparation